CodingCellist/codingcellist.github.io/content/en/post/writing-up-a-phd/index.md

 explanations (thank you, past me) but _also_ has a summary/birds-eye-view at the end of the section detailing how it all ties together (THANK YOU, past me!).

+This, in combination with finding some early-2000s pop and pop-punk music to put on in the background, resulted in me sort of just happily vibing along and writing.
+Which surprised me somewhat, as I can normally not write anything while listening to stuff with lyrics: either the lyrics end up sneaking into the current sentence, or I end up just listening to the music.
+However, for mostly just transferring stuff I've already written from one medium to another, it seems to work (or at least it did today).

-Oh and apparently I'm giving a talk tomorrow.
+Also apparently I'm giving a talk tomorrow.
 But it is meant to be a technical one, going over implementation details, so I might just walk through the code live as the talk; won't be the first time somebody does that at a PL (Programming Languages) Group session ^^;;